abdul8704/EduTrack/README.md

 # 📚 EduTrack

-LearnZuntra is a full-stack e-learning platform where users can explore courses, enroll, take quizzes, and track their learning progress — while admins can monitor learners and manage user-course engagement.
+EduTrack is a full-stack e-learning platform where users can explore courses, enroll, take quizzes, and track their learning progress — while admins can monitor learners and manage user-course engagement.

 ---